iwyg/custom-snippets/README.md

 # Vim Snippets

-Just some personal sinppets I tend to use on a regulat basis.
+Just some personal sinppets I tend to use on a regular basis.